Boleyne Surname

 Where Does The Last Name Boleyne Come From? nationality or country of origin

-The surname Boleyne is borne by more people in The United States than any other country/territory.
-It can also be found in the variant forms:.
-For other possible spellings of Boleyne click here.
+The last name Boleyne occurs most in The United States.
+It can also be rendered as a variant:.
+For other potential spellings of this name click here.

 How Common Is The Last Name Boleyne? popularity and diffusion

-Boleyne is the 8,968,613th most frequently held family name on a global scale, held by approximately 1 in 1,821,886,479 people.
-The last name Boleyne is predominantly found in The Americas, where 100 percent of Boleyne reside; 100 percent reside in North America and 100 percent reside in Anglo-North America.
+The surname Boleyne is the 8,968,613th most widespread family name globally, held by approximately 1 in 1,821,886,479 people.
+Boleyne occurs mostly in The Americas, where 100 percent of Boleyne live; 100 percent live in North America and 100 percent live in Anglo-North America.

-Boleyne is most frequently occurring in The United States, where it is held by 4 people, or 1 in 90,614,733.
-In The United States it is most prevalent in: Texas, where 100 percent reside.
+The last name Boleyne is most commonly occurring in The United States, where it is borne by 4 people, or 1 in 90,614,733.
+In The United States it is mostly concentrated in: Texas, where 100 percent are found.

 Phonetically Similar Names